rubocop-lts/rubocop-ruby3_0/README.md

 compatible/supported Ruby version.

-Adding this gem will facilitate the best practice of adding a `~> ` version constrained `rubocop` dependency, while minimiszing the risk of a rubocop minor / patch upgrade breaking the build.
+Adding this gem will facilitate the best practice of adding a `~> ` version constrained `rubocop` dependency, while minimizing the risk of a rubocop minor / patch upgrade breaking the build.
 See the official [compatibility matrix](https://github.com/rubocop/rubocop/blob/master/docs/modules/ROOT/pages/compatibility.adoc#support-matrix) (Rubocop documentation)

 ## Stable